This blog may contain affiliate links. Read our disclosure policy for more info.

 Climbing fans are in for a treat in Bogota.
 The Suesca region, which is about an hour from the city center, is home to the best rock climbing in Colombia.

-This small group tour takes you on an 80-meter (262-foot) climb, and the guides are experienced climbers who will help you every step of the way.
-It costs $82 USD per person and all of your equipment is included, as well as insurance.
+This small group tour is perfect for both beginners and those looking to improve their rock climbing skills.
+The guides are experienced climbers who will help choose a route based on your skill level and will be alongside you every step of the way.
+It costs $43 USD per person and all of your equipment is included, as well as insurance.

 You will need to get yourself to Suesca, which is easy enough to do on the public bus.
 Head to Terminal Satelite del Norte and take the bus to Suesca, which takes around an hour.
-Get off at the Juana Soler parking lot, which is covered by solar panels.
+The meeting point can be found here and is a few minutes before getting to Suesca town.

 27. Chingaza National Natural Park